dereneaton/ipyrad/docs/tutorial_advanced_cli.rst

     Step2: Filtering reads
       Saving Assembly.

-Look in the new directory ``iptutorial`` which will have been created inside your current directory.
-You'll see that inside this directory ipyrad_ has created two new subdirectories that have names prefixed by the assembly_name, ``data1``.
+Inside ``iptutorial`` you'll see that ipyrad_ has created two subdirectories with names prefixed by the assembly_name ``data1``.
 The other saved file is a ``.json`` file,  which you can look at with a text editor if you wish.
 It's used by ipyrad_ to store information about your Assembly.
 You'll notice that ipyrad_ prints "Saving Assembly" quite often.
 This allows the assembly to be restarted easily from any point if it ever interrupted.
 In general, you should not mess with the .json file, since editing it by hand could cause errors in your assembly.

 .. code:: bash
     ls ./iptutorial

 .. parsed-literal::
     data1_edits/   data1_fastqs/   data1.json

 Branching example